Woombye - Blackall Street streetscape

 Heritage trail

-With the completion of all major construction activity for the new streetscape drawing closer, we have an exciting mini activation project the community can be a part of.
+With the completion of all major construction activity for the new streetscape, a mini activation project was conducted for the community to be part of.

-A social media frame along Blackall Street has been installed to encourage the community to share their favourite memories of Woombye so we can bring them to life in the new look streetscape.
-Simply share your image to Facebook, Instagram or LinkedIn with the hashtag #WoombyeHeritageTrail to go in the running to have your memories immortalised.
+A social media frame along Blackall Street was installed to encourage the community to share their favourite memories of Woombye, to bring them to life in the new look streetscape.

 Overview